Phase 1: Preparing your move to Munich

 EU citizens and citizens of Norway, Iceland and Liechtenstein do not need a visa to enter Germany and do not need to apply for a residence & work permit.
 You will, however, have to register your new address within two weeks of your arrival to Munich.

-Citizens of the United States of America, Australia, Canada, Israel, Japan, New Zealand, the Republic of Korea and Switzerland
+Citizens of Australia, Canada, Israel, Japan, New Zealand, the Republic of Korea, the United States of America and the United Kingdom

-Citizens of the United States of America, Australia, Canada, Israel, Japan, New Zealand, the Republic of Korea and Switzerland do not need a visa to enter Germany, but must apply for their residence permits after entering the country.
+Citizens of Australia, Canada, Israel, Japan, New Zealand, the Republic of Korea, the United States of America and the United Kingdom do not need a visa to enter Germany, but must apply for their residence permits after entering the country.

 Citizens of all other countries